-It has been said that nothing is free in this world, and that includes money waiting to be paid out in court judgments.
-The philosophy behind the Texas justice system, like others in the U.S., is that from the time a debt is incurred by a debtor, through the time the court renders a judgment in favor of the creditor, the money has stopped belonging to the debtor.
+It has been said that nothing is free in this world, including money waiting to be paid out in court judgments.
+The philosophy behind the justice system is that from the time a debtor incurs a debt through the time the court renders a judgment in favor of the creditor, the money has stopped belonging to the debtor.

 All the while, interest is accruing, which also must be paid.
-This increases the final amount of what the debtor owes to the creditor, and as you can imagine, this number grows and grows.
-For that reason, a settlement negotiated by an experienced attorney is always preferable to a runaway judgment.
+Naturally, this increases the final amount of what the debtor owes to the creditor, and as you can imagine, this number grows and grows.
+Therefore, a settlement negotiated by an experienced attorney is always preferable to a runaway judgment.

 What Is an Outstanding Judgment?

-Just what are outstanding judgments?
-An outstanding judgment is an amount of money that a Texas State Court or Federal District Court has been awarded to a successful Plaintiff, but that has not yet been paid.
-When the Plaintiff is a creditor, a judgment will often be achieved simply by the Defendant debtor failing to show up in Court on the assigned day, leading to a default judgment against the debtor.
+What exactly are outstanding judgments?
+An outstanding judgment is an amount of money that a State Court or Federal District Court has awarded to a successful plaintiff, but has not yet been paid.
+When the plaintiff is a creditor, a judgment will often be achieved simply by the defendant debtor failing to show up in court on the assigned day, leading to a default judgment against the debtor.

-What Happens after a Judgment Is Entered Against You?
+What Happens After a Judgment Is Filed Against You?

 A judgment can turn an otherwise uncollectible old credit account into a readily collectible amount of money.
-For instance, if a creditor initiates a lawsuit against you, hoping that you’ll ignore it, and you either fail to show up to court or lose the case, the creditor will have options at their disposal including garnishing your wages, attaching your bank account, seizing your property, and following up the lawsuit with post-judgment discovery, seeking detailed information about your personal finances.
+For instance, if a creditor initiates a lawsuit against you, hoping that you’ll ignore it.
+If you either fail to show up to court or lose the case, the creditor will have options at their disposal, including garnishing your wages, attaching your bank account, seizing your property, and following up the lawsuit with post-judgment discovery, seeking detailed information about your finances.

-The purpose of the abstract of judgment is to create a public record that automatically creates a lien or claim on any real estate property owned or later acquired by the judgment debtor in the county where the abstract is recorded.
+The abstract of judgment aims to create a public record that automatically creates a lien or claim on any real estate property owned or later acquired by the judgment debtor in the county where the abstract is recorded.

-Nearly all the tools of the law in terms of discovery come back into use after a judgment in Texas.
-Post-judgment discovery is like discovery during an active litigation.
+Nearly all the tools of the law in terms of discovery come back into use after a judgment.
+Post-judgment discovery is like discovery during active litigation.

-Post-judgment discovery in Texas may include common tools used in civil or criminal cases such as depositions, interrogatories, requests for admissions, and demands for the production of documents.
+Post-judgment discovery may include common tools used in civil or criminal cases, such as depositions, interrogatories, requests for admissions, and production of documents.
 These can be used on the debtor or even on third parties with knowledge of the debtor’s assets, like accountants, bookkeepers, banks, title companies, insurance companies, law firms, partnerships, brokerage firms, and trustees.

-The use of these powerful litigation tools has a precise end — to discover what assets the debtor possesses and what the debtor’s earning power might be, so that it can be used to pay the judgment against him or her.
+The use of these powerful litigation tools has a precise end — to discover what assets the debtor possesses and what the debtor’s earning power might be so that it can be used to pay the judgment against them.

-How Long Can a Creditor Collect on a Judgment?
+How Long Does a Creditor Have to Collect on a Judgment?

-The abstract of judgment in Texas creates a lien on the property of the debtor.
-The lien continues for ten (10) years from the date of recording and indexing with the county, except in cases where the judgment becomes dormant during that period.
+How long a judgment lasts varies depending on state law.
+The abstract of judgment in Texas creates a lien on the debtor’s property.
+The lien continues for ten years from the date of recording and indexing with the county, except in cases where the judgment becomes dormant.
 See Texas Property Code §52.006.